ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-addl-clusters.md

 ### CPU model
 {: #vc_orderinginstance-addl-clusters-gate-cpu}

-You can choose the following CPU models:
+You can choose between the following CPU models:
-* Dual Intel® Xeon® Silver 4210 processor (Cascade Lake)
+* Dual Intel Xeon® Silver 4210 processor (Cascade Lake) with 20 cores, 2.20 GHz, and 10 Gb of uplink speed.
-* Dual Intel Xeon Gold 5218 processor (Cascade Lake)
+* Dual Intel Xeon Gold 5218 processor (Cascade Lake) with 32 cores, 2.30 GHz, and 25 Gb of uplink speed.

 ### RAM
 {: #vc_orderinginstance-addl-clusters-gate-ram}

-You can select different values between 64 GB and 1.5 TB.
+You can select different values of RAM in the range 64 GB - 1.5 TB.

 ### Number of bare metal servers
 {: #vc_orderinginstance-addl-clusters-gate-bm}

 The number of servers is set to 2 and cannot be changed.
 Both servers have the same configuration.

-### Uplink speed
-{: #vc_orderinginstance-addl-clusters-gate-uplink}

-{{site.data.content.uplink-speed-options-list}}

-{{site.data.content.simpletable-uplink-speed-locations-ap}}

-{{site.data.content.simpletable-uplink-speed-locations-eur}}

-{{site.data.content.simpletable-uplink-speed-locations-naeast}}

-{{site.data.content.simpletable-uplink-speed-locations-nasouth}}

 ### Networking type
 {: #vc_orderinginstance-addl-clusters-gate-netw}